UrsaG7/E-commerce-Online-Shopping-Behavior/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-Project based on E-commerce dataset
+Project based on E-commerce dataset.
 This project is about identifying and predicting visitors that would generate revenue for an e-commerce website.

 What the model hope to achieve: